 v1 <- 4 v2 <- 11 s <- 1:10 print(v1 %in% s) print(v2 %in% s)

 You can see that 4 is in the sequence, so the %in% operator returns TRUE.
 11 is not in the sequence, so it returns FALSE.

-Now, let’s use the %!in% operator, but the problem with this is that there is not inbuilt %!in% operator in R.
+Let’s use the %!in% operator, but the problem with this is that there is no inbuilt %!in% operator in R.

 If you use the %!in% operator in R, you will face the following error.